jfnavarro/st_analysis/README.md

 The script can be given one or serveral datasets (matrices of counts).
 The script allows for multiple normalization and filtering options.
-The script will perform dimesionality reduction and then cluster the spot together based on the dimesionality reduced space.
+The script will perform dimesionality reduction and then cluster the spot together based on the manifold space.
-The script implement multiple options for clustering and dimensionality reduction.
+The script implements multiple options for clustering and dimensionality reduction.
 The script generates a scatter plot of the clustered spots in a 2D or 3D manifold.
 The script will write the computer clusters per spot in a file (tab delimited).